 NVTA works with many advocacy groups serving LEP individuals to gain insight regarding their needs and concerns about local transit services.
-This includes Napa County Department of Health and Human Services, Community Action Napa Valley, SOMOS Napa, Hispanic Network, Non-profit Coalition, and Legal Aid of Napa Valley.
+This includes Napa County Department of Health and Human Services, Community Action Napa Valley, Puertas Abieratas, and UpValley Family Services.
 NVTA is continually exploring options for the best methods of delivering information and meeting the transit needs of all LEP persons and Napa County residents.
-NVTA undertook significant Spanish-language outreach during its Agricultural Worker Vanpool Program and continues to expand community outreach efforts agency-wide.
+NVTA continues to expand community outreach efforts agency-wide.

-B. Language Assistance Measures
+A. Language Assistance Measures